slu-soc1120/syllabus/docs/grading.md

 All feedback will include grades that represent number of points earned.
 If you want to know your percentage on a particular assignment, divide the number of points earned by the number of points possible and then multiply it by 100.

-Some of the provided rubrics on Blackboard result in final points for assignments that include decimals.
+Some of the provided rubrics on Canvas result in final points for assignments that include decimals.
 In the event of non-standard decimals (those other than .25, .5, or .75), I will round your grade up to the next standard decimal value (e.g. .25, .5, or .75).

 ### Conflicting or Incorrect Grades

-If you notice a discrepancy between the grade you received in the feedback and what appears on Blackboard, please let me know as soon as possible.
+If you notice a discrepancy between the grade you received in the feedback and what appears on Canvas, please let me know as soon as possible.
 I will default to taking the higher of the two grades as the official grade.

 ### Letter Grades

-letter grades will be calculated by taking the sum of all points earned and dividing it by the total number of points possible.
+Letter grades will be calculated by taking the sum of all points earned and dividing it by the total number of points possible.
 This will be multiplied by 100 and then converted to a letter grade using the following table:

 \begin{table}
 \caption{(\#tab:unnamed-chunk-12)Course Grading Scale}